What Is A Critical Control Point

 Identifying hazards is the first principle of HACCP and an essential component of determining critical control points.
 It involves identifying what could go wrong in the production process that might result in the food becoming unsafe.
 For example, a hazard in production might appear if a food is not cooked to the right temperature as this allows bacterial survival, which could cause food poisoning.

 What is a Control Measure?

-A control measure is the action we take in the production of food which help us eliminate a hazard or reduce it to a safe level.
-For example, the action of keeping ready-to-eat food in the refrigerator at 5c or below which reduces multiplication of pathogenic bacteria.
+A control measure is an action we take in the production of food which helps us eliminate a hazard or reduce it to a safe level.
+For example, the action of keeping ready-to-eat food in the refrigerator at 5c or below which reduces the multiplication of pathogenic bacteria.